danog/MadelineProto/old_docs/API_docs_v66/methods/phone_discardCall.md

 ---
 title: phone.discardCall
-description: phone.discardCall parameters, return type and example
+description: You cannot use this method directly, see https://docs.madelineproto.xyz#calls for more info on handling calls
 ---
 ## Method: phone.discardCall
 [Back to methods index](index.md)

-**You cannot use this method directly, see https://daniil.it/MadelineProto#calls for more info on handling calls**
+**You cannot use this method directly, see https://docs.madelineproto.xyz#calls for more info on handling calls**